-- PPTP use when your DSL provider requires this type of protocol. - PPPoE use when your DSL provider requires this type of protocol. - VPN
+- PPTP use when your DSL provider requires this type of protocol. - PPPoE use when your DSL provider requires this type of protocol. - L2TP use when your DSL provider requires this type of protocol. - VPN

 Configuring PPPoE mode in the Internet interface